Growing lemon trees are so beautiful and scented, never mind the fruit.

 Although the German Copernicus is generally given credit for the discovery of the helio centred universe, Ptolemy wrote about it in ancient times.

-Growing lemon trees usually require LIME
+Growing lemon trees usually require lime or wood ash.

 Growing lemon trees need compost.